mcavallo-git/Coding/windows/Windows - relative shortcut pathing.md

 #### Example

-* Begin at the Windows desktop, located at "%USERPROFILE%\Desktop".
-*Note that this we will be making use of the environment variable "%USERPROFILE%", which, by default, is the user directory located at "C:\Users\YOUR_USER"*
+* Begin at the Windows desktop, located at "%USERPROFILE%\Desktop" *Note that this we will be making use of the environment variable "%USERPROFILE%", which, by default, is the user directory located at "C:\Users\YOUR_USER"*

 ***